 Inside the Matrix tab, you can assign envelopes and LFOs to modulate parameters and you can further tweak this in the FLFO tab.

-If you're interested in Granular Synthesis, I've created a series of sample packs in the style of Flume & Quiet Bison using the techniques above.
-You can get 500+ samples, which is over 2gb of samples for £3.99 (Save £19.98)
+If you're interested in Granular Synthesis, I've created a sample pack in the style of Flume & Quiet Bison (amongst others) using the techniques above.
+If you sign up to my email list I'll also give you 100 more granular samples for free.